devpablocristo/wd-dotnet-challenge/README.md

 #### Use the existing project to complete requirements

-1. Add n copies of a specific books.
+1. AddBooks: Add n copies of a n books.
-2. List all books.
+2. ListBooks: List all books.
-3. Get a specific book.
-4. Edit a specific book.
-5. Delete n copies of a specific book.

 ### Details

 1. Inventory’s structure:
     * 1.1 Book’s title.
     * 1.2 Book’s stock (number of book copies in inventory of this specific book).
+2. Book titles are unique:
+    * 2.1 If n books have the same title, you must consider them as the same book.
+    * 2.2 If n books have different titles, you must consider them as different books.
+3. n > 0.
-2. Your app must be able to handle this code to add or delete books from the bookstore.
+4. Your app must be able to handle this code to add the books to the bookstore.

     ``` json
     [